 Commonwealth Scholarships for Master’s and PhD study in the UK are offered for citizens of developing Commonwealth countries.
-These scholarships are funded by the UK Department for International Development (DFID).
+These scholarships are funded by the UK Department for International Development (DFID), with the aim of contributing to the UK’s international development aims and wider overseas interests, supporting excellence in UK higher education, and sustaining the principles of the Commonwealth.
 For information on other scholarships offered by the CSC, visit our Apply page.

 You can apply for a Commonwealth Scholarship for the following levels of study: